A Sub-kHz Mechanical Resonator Passively Cooled to 6 mK

 The success of these experiments is dependent on the force noise of the cantilever for which we can make an estimate using the method of Stowe \textit{et al.} ~\cite{stowe_attonewton_1997}.
 Our current cantilever has a resonance frequency of approximately $2\pi \cdot\SI{700}{Hz}$, effective mass is $m_{\textrm{eff}} \approx \SI{1.5}{ng}$ and $Q \approx 14000$.
 At $\SI{6.1}{mK}$ this yields $\sqrt{S_F} \approx \SI[per-mode = symbol]{3.9e-19}{\newton\per\sqrthertz}$.
 This is on the same order as the best efforts to optimize force noise in the low-kHz regime ~\cite{ranjit_zeptonewton_2016, mamin_subatto_2001} and two orders of magnitude higher than the state of the art for clamped mechanical resonators~\cite{debonis_displacement_2018, fogliano_ultrasensitive_2021}.\\

 This figure can be improved by a number of changes to the experiment.
 The experiments performed by van Heck \textit{et al.}, were carried out with the exact same cantilever, which then had $Q \approx 40000$.
 It is unclear what caused the deterioration of its Q-factor.
 A higher Q-factor can be achieved by switching to nanoladder cantilevers~\cite{heritier_nanoladder_2018}.
-By combining $Q \approx 40000$ with a cantilever temperature of $\SI{0.5}{mK}$ we can potentially achieve $\SI[per-mode = symbol]{6.8e-20}{\newton\per\sqrthertz}$. \\
+A nuclear demagnetisation stage using \ce{PrNi5} can theoretically reach a minimal temperature of $\SI{0.5}{\milli\kelvin}$.
+By combining $Q \approx 40000$ with a cantilever temperature of $\SI{0.5}{\milli\kelvin}$ we can potentially achieve $\SI[per-mode = symbol]{6.8e-20}{\newton\per\sqrthertz}$. \\

-There are two issues to overcome in order to cool a cantilever down to $\SI{0.5}{mK}$.
+There are two issues to overcome in order to cool a cantilever to $\SI{0.5}{mK}$.
 Firstly, one has to remove any mechanisms that currently cause saturation of the cantilever temperature.
 Potential origins are heating caused by the SQUID detection circuit and free electron spins on the detection chip that are excited by spurious magnetic field fluctuations.
 Secondly, one can improve the techniques to lower the demagnetization temperature by either increasing the cooling power of the experiment or by reducing the heat input through conduction or mechanical vibrations.
 This is possible through a second nuclear demagnetization system, utilizing nuclear spins in copper, that is precooled using the existing nuclear demagnetization coil. \\

 Finally, for future experiments, it is important to reduce uncertainty in the calibration procedure.
 This requires a way to mitigate the effect of parasitic capacitances throughout the magnetic calibration or by reducing any remaining charges on the cantilever, making it less susceptible to the electrostatic driving force. \\